 The university library of Leuven

-But again, during the Second World War the building was burned down.
+But again, during the Second World War, the building was burned down.
 The collection of 900.000 books got lost in the fire.
-And again the library was completely rebuild, this time on the plans on the previous one.
+And again the library was completely rebuilt, this time on the plans on the previous one.
 Today the library houses about 3 million books, stacked in big wooden bookcases.
-They are used daily by hundreds of students that live and study in the nearby world famous catholic university.
+They are used daily by hundreds of students that live and study in the nearby world-famous catholic university.

-The tower of the building has one of the biggest carillons of Europe.
-On the side of the building you can find a embossment of 'Sedes Sapiente' called 'the chair of wisdom'.
+The tower of the building has one of the biggest carillons in Europe.
+On the side of the building, you can find an embossment of 'Sedes Sapiente' called 'the chair of wisdom'.
 Since 1909 this embossment is the emblem of the catholic university.